mu57f4/Cairo_Houses_Rent/README.md

 ## Deployment

 Created a one page `Streamlit` web application that takes the input from the user, do the preprocessing, then, pass it the model to predict the rent price.

+You can find this deployed web app [here](https://cairo-houses-rent.streamlit.app/)

 <img src="imgs/web_app.png" width="700" height="400">